hashicorp/consul/website/source/docs/agent/http/session.html.markdown

 The session being renewed must be provided on the path.

-The return code is 200 on success and a JSON body like this:
+The return code is 200 on success.
+The response JSON body looks like this:

 ```javascript
 [